Kathleen Wing, BA, LMT, BCTMB

-Licensed Massage Therapist, Nationally Certified in Therapeutic Massage and Bodywork
+Licensed Massage Therapist, Board Certified in Therapeutic Massage and Bodywork

-Kathleen is a nationally and state-certified massage therapist and bodyworker.
+Kathleen is a nationally board certified massage therapist and bodyworker.
 During two years of volunteer service in a hospital clinic in South America she came to realize the power of positive touch.
 The experience inspired her to pursue a career in holistic health.

 In January 2011 Kathleen completed the Acupressure Therapy Institute's 730-hour certification program in Acupressure Shiatsu.
 She enjoyed the opportunity to expand her knowledge of applying principles of Traditional Chinese Medicine to bodywork through two weeks of Seminars and Clinical experience at Zhejiang Chinese Medical University in Hangzhou, China in October 2010 and through a workshop on the Dan Tien (Abdomen) with internationally-renown instructor Kiiko Matsumoto in 2011.